carlosgj/ashcomm/README.md

 and the baud rate.
 To run the program, type "ashcomm.py" followed by the desired options

-The proviced "runash.sh" shell script runs the program, including all the available options (with mainly made-up values); it can be used as a template for your needs.
+The provided "runash.sh" shell script runs the program, including all the available options (with mainly made-up values); it can be used as a template for your needs.
 Options setting RINEX data fields (site name, project, etc.) are written to the RINEX file header, but not